Whites Pictorial Reference of New Zealand Excerpt

 Page 127

 HASTINGS (Borough).
 Pop.: 17,700.
 Householders: 4900/ Area: 2612 acres.
 12m.
 S of Napier.
 Hastings is one of the largest provincial towns in New Zealand and its business area is the centre of a large volume of trade.
 The borough amenities, which are most modern, include one of the largest and best appointed theatres in the Southern Hemisphere.
 Government and other commercial buildings are imposing and modern, the town having been rebuilt since the 1931 earthquake.
-There are 104 acres of parks and reserves and a well-equipped motor cam.
+There are 104 acres of parks and reserves and a well-equipped motor camp.
 A great wool-producing district, the saleyards of Stortford Lodge pen as many as 50,000 sheep at a ewe fair.
 Fruit and vegetable-growing yield phenomenal returns and rye-grass production exceeds 4 million pounds annually.
 Horse-racing, hunting and polo are favoured equestrian sports.
 The famous Cape Kidnappers, a gannet rookery, is 17 miles from Hastings.

 Page 128